 One of the biggest advantages is that you can learn from other developers who are working on the same project.
 This is a great way to stay up-to-date on the latest trends and technologies.

-When you're working on a Closed Source projects, you're usually only learning from the people who are working on that project with you.
-But when you're working on an Open Source projects, you can learn from anyone in the world who is also working on that project.
+When you're working on a Closed Source project, you're usually only learning from the people who are working on that project with you.
+But when you're working on an Open Source project, you can learn from anyone in the world who is also working on that project.

 Another advantage of working on an Open Source project is that the code quality is usually better.
 This is because there are more eyes on the code and more people who are willing to contribute to fix issues.

-When you're working on a Closed Source projects, it's easy for the code quality to deteriorate over time because there are fewer people looking at the code and fewer people who are willing to contribute.
-But with an Open Source projects, the code quality is usually much better because there are so many people involved.
+When you're working on a Closed Source project, it's easy for the code quality to deteriorate over time because there are fewer people looking at the code and fewer people who are willing to contribute.
+But with an Open Source project, the code quality is usually much better because there are so many people involved.

 Refine is a great example of an Open Source project with high-quality code.